korenkaplan/Linked-List/README.md

  -------------------------------------------------------------------------------
 1. Open the solution DataStructureFinalproject
 2. Open Program.cs from the solution explorer<br />
-3. Choose your your typing speed and name inside the region "init Parameters" inside the main function<br />
+3. Choose your your typing speed and name (more details below in Dynamic data section) inside the region "init Parameters" inside the main function<br />
 4. Exec<br />
 5. Change properties and try again<br />
  -------------------------------------------------------------------------------